MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/messaging-center.md

 MessagingCenter.Send<MainPage, string>(this, "Hi", "John");
 ```

 In this example, the [`Send`](xref:Xamarin.Forms.MessagingCenter.Send*) method specifies two generic arguments.
 The first is the type that's sending the message, and the second is the type of the payload data being sent.
 To receive the message, a subscriber must also specify the same generic arguments.
 This enables multiple messages that share a message identity but send different payload data types to be received by different subscribers.
+In addition, this example specifies a third method argument that represents the payload data to be sent to the subscriber.
+In this case the payload data is a `string`.

 The [`Send`](xref:Xamarin.Forms.MessagingCenter.Send*) method will publish the message, and any payload data, using a fire-and-forget approach.
 Therefore, the message is sent even if there are no subscribers registered to receive the message.
 In this situation, the sent message is ignored.